david415/HoneyBadger_docs/source/how-to-badger-the-puppet-masters.rst

 a mirrored switch port.
 [20]_

-Details are not perfectly clear regarding how the packet race is actually won either for the NSA Quantum deployments nor for the specialized MoS "hacking appliances", however it could be that these appliances posses a high probability of success at winning the race due to being built with specialized high speed signal processing components that are capable of operating at line speeds.
-[16]_ [17]_ [18]_ It should be obvious that there exist multiple "hacking" entities world wide that posses the capability to perform these TCP injection attacks with a very high probability of success, however they may not all have the same operational security policies.
+Details are not perfectly clear regarding how the packet race is actually won either for the NSA Quantum deployments nor for the specialized MoS "hacking appliances", however there are plausible theories for both cases.
+It could be that these MoS appliances posses a high success rate due to being built with specialized high speed signal processing components that are capable of operating at line speeds.
+[16]_ [17]_ [18]_ The world-class state adversaries utilizing the backbone-sniffing->C&C->puppet shooter pipeline approach may utilize their own network infrastructure to ensure their winning the packet latency race against the legitimate actors.

+It should be obvious that there exist multiple entities world wide that posses the capability to perform these TCP injection attacks with a very high probability of success, however they may not all have the same operational security policies.
-For instance if the NSA had a policy of not deploying attack logic to insecure systems or physical facilities then that might be a reason for them to prefer an offsite MoS approach over an onsite MITM.
-The attacker might have an offsite command and control (C&C) center which passes instructions to these "shooter" puppets, which then perform the actual TCP injection attack on behalf of the C&C.
+For instance perhaps the NSA has a policy of not deploying attack logic to insecure systems or physical facilities.
+I speculate that they have a security domain isolation policy that causes them to prefer an offsite MoS approach over an onsite MoS or MITM.
+The attacker might have an offsite command and control (C&C) center which passes instructions to these "shooter" puppets, who then perform the actual
+TCP injection attack on behalf of the C&C.

 TCP injection attack categories